ttm/prv/README.md

 of the syntax coloring:
 ![And an HTML export (through :TOhtml Vim command) of the syntax coloring:](https://imgur.com/v7a3hME.jpg)

+### deployment

+#### of Python package to PyPI
+This package іs delivered by running:
+  $ python3 setup.py sdist
+  $ python3 setup.py bdist\_wheel
+  $ twine upload dist/

+Maybe use "python setup.py sdist upload -r pypi" ?

+#### of the Vim plugin to vim.org
-#### Making the Vimball for sharing this plugins and derivatives

-Instructions in file ./tokiponaVimballInfo.txt
+For making the Vimball for sharing this plugins and derivatives, check the instructions in file ./tokiponaVimballInfo.txt

 ### TODO:
 For now: